bitfoundation/bitplatform/src/Templates/AdminPanel/Bit.AdminPanel/src/Infra/Iac/Readme.md

 pulumi up --stack prod --skip-preview
 ```

-11- Commit / Push changes in stacks folder to the source controller.
+11- Commit / Push changes in the stacks folder to the source controller.